amitshaikoren/cortexio/cortexio/client/README.md

 ## Client

-The client is available as brainstreamer.client and exposes the following API:
+The client is available as cortexio.client and exposes the following API:

 ```pycon
 >>> from cortexio.client import upload_sample